meixg/cache-free-require/README.md

 ## why

-In developing Node.js apps, we need to restart nodeserver every time code changed.
+In developing Node.js apps, we need to restart Node.js server every time code changed.
 Using nodemon maybe a way to solve this.
-But when the nodeserver is too complicated, it's time consuming to restart.
+But when the Node.js server is too complicated, it's time consuming to restart.

 `cache-free-require` is suitable when we frequently change a little parts of code.